majikayogames/SimpleDungeons/README.md

 - Refer to the sample DungeonKit examples to see how you should structure the DungeonKit.
     - Each room needs doors defined by creating Node3Ds with the prefix "DOOR" for required doors or "DOOR?" for optional doors.
     - Define the AABB of each room with an invisible CSGBox3D named "AABB" as a direct child of the DungeonRoom.
 Must be standardized to the "room_size" export variable set on the DungeonKit scene.
     - Each room must inherit from the DungeonRoom class.
-When creating custom rooms, make sure to add the @tool directive if you want to see in editor debug info for the room's doors.
+When creating custom room scripts, make sure to add the @tool directive if you want to see in editor debug info for the room's doors.
     - You can connect to the placed_room signal which is emitted on the DungeonRoom once the generation is finished.

 ## License